The Naked Week: Ep5. Tariffic Trump retaliation, and Woop Woop - it's the sound of the Thought Police.

 No, I'm not doing that.

 If a former minister or a senior civil servant wants to take up a job outside government, they must first consult this committee.
+And what does this advisory committee advise?

-They have all sorts of rules, some obvious, some less obvious, some baffling, like the casting for those new Beatles films.
+They have all sorts of rules, some obvious, some less obvious, some baffling, like the casting for those New Beatles films.

+Give us an obvious one?
 Paul Mescal as Paul McCartney.
+I mean, really?

+I meant an obvious Aqaba rule?
+Ah, okay.
 Well, for example, ex-ministers and senior civil servants aren't allowed to engage in lobbying the government for at least two years after leaving office.

+Why would that be a problem?
 Because they might have inside knowledge of commercially and time-sensitive information that their new employers could exploit for profit.
+Okay, fair enough.

 That sounds like a very sensible rule.
+How does the regulator enforce it?
+It doesn't.

 Not even a little bit?